Cryptkeeper/lightorama-protocol/README.md

 #### Notes
 - As a reference, 2s is encoded as `[0x80, 0xFF]` (with a decimal value of `255`) which defines the break point in the previously mention encoding logic.
+- The scale used is exponential*ish* and offers higher precision for lower value durations.
+For example, the delta of the scaled values of 0.1s and 0.2s is 232x larger than the delta between the scaled values of 2.1s and 2.2s.
 - Any scale could technically be applied atop this behavior assuming the resulting encoded values stay within the assumed boundaries of `5099` (0.1s) and `20` (25s).
 - While the LOR Hardware Utility only offers durations in increments by 0.1s, the encoding format does allow (while variable) additional precision however your mileage will vary depending on its usage.